Quick answer

 - Check the charger: Use a different battery to see if the charger functions correctly.
 If it does, the original battery is likely faulty.

 - Reconnect and test: After ensuring the battery is at a suitable temperature and free of damage, reconnect it to the charger and observe the LED indicator.
+A transition from blinking red to solid red confirms a successful charge.

 View DeWalt 20V MAX XR 5.0Ah Battery (DCB205) on Amazon (paid link)